 We’ll also send you an email with your “homework” – everything from getting a domain name to a hosting account to providing us with high-resolution logos if you have them and good photo files to work with of both yourself and/or your products.
 The faster we get these, the smoother your project goes.

 How long does the process take?

-Once we begin a project – meaning that you have provided all content, photographs, and other collateral – we expect to complete that project within about 8 weeks with active feedback and participation from you in a timely manner.
+Once we begin a project – meaning that you have provided all content, photographs, and other collateral – we expect to complete that project within 60-90 days with active feedback and participation from you in a timely manner.